speyeral/cs-dashboard/ARCHITECTURE.md

 ## Project Overview

 **CS Dashboard** is a React-based web application designed to help students navigate computer science learning pathways.
-It functions as a supplemental learning dashboard that tracks course progress, manages learning paths across different CS specializations, and gamifies the learning experience with XP/leveling mechanics.
+It features a landing page to introduce the learning paths and a main dashboard to explore courses.
+It functions as a supplemental learning tool that tracks course progress, manages learning paths across different CS specializations, and gamifies the experience with an XP/leveling system.

 **Core Features:**

+- A landing page with an overview of learning paths and recommended roadmaps.
-- Course discovery organized by category
+- A main application view for course discovery, organized by category.
 - Progress tracking with XP and leveling system
-- Multiple learning roadmaps for different CS specializations
-- Interactive course modals with course completion mechanics
+- Interactive course modals with quizzes to test knowledge and complete courses.
 - Persistent progress storage using browser local storage
 - Visual feedback with confetti animations on course completion